snrnats/doc-centre/docfx_project/pro/api/help/getting_pickup_options.md

 * Metadata.
 PRO metadata enables you to record additional data about a consignment in custom fields.
 For more information on using metadata in PRO, see the **[Metadata](/api/flows/moreInfo.html#metadata)** section of the **More Information** page.
 * Tags.
 Allocation tags enable you to filter the list of carrier services that a particular consignment could be allocated to.
 For more information on allocation tags, see the **[Tags](/api/flows/moreInfo.html#tags)** section of the **More Information** page.

-Providing extra information can help you to improve the relevance of the options returned.
+Providing extra information can help you to improve the relevance of the options returned, and means that any consignments or orders you generate from an option will be populated with richer data.

 Either the consignment's `origin` address, its `destination` address, or both, must include a valid <code>ShippingLocationReference</code>.
 For information on how to obtain a list of your organisation's shipping locations, see the <strong><a href="https://docs.electioapp.com/#/api/GetShippingLocations">Get Shipping Locations</a></strong> page of the API reference.

-The **Pickup Options** endpoint returns a `{Locations}` array detailing all the pickup locations that have options meeting your request criteria.
+The **Pickup Options** endpoint returns a `{Locations}` array listing all the pickup locations that can meet your request criteria.
 Each `{Location}` object contains a `{DeliveryOptions}` array listing the delivery options that are available to that location for the proposed consignment, and the opening times of the location itself.

-Each `{PickupOptions}` object contains details of a particular pickup option that could be used to deliver the consignment to the relevant location, including:
+Each `{DeliveryOptions}` object contains details of a particular option that could be used to deliver the consignment to the relevant `{location}`, including:

 * **Reference** - A unique identifier for the option, used when selecting options in the next step.
 * **Dates and Delivery Windows**